myllynen/rhel-image/README.md

 The role uses a given image blueprint from a Git repository and either stores results on the build host or fetches them to the local node.

+The role allows for first setting a buil host by installing the needed packages and optionally creating a dedicated user (which will be part of the _weldr_ group) for running Image Builder.
+Then, images can be built using the superuser or the dedicated user with any given blueprint.

 To install this collection from GitHub:

 ```